Minee-Liane-Choi/MineeChoiLab/index.md

 ---
 ---

-# A tireless voyage to the end of human neurodegenerative disorders
+# Our ambitious voyage to the cures for human neurodegenerative disorders

-An engaging 1-3 sentence description of your lab.
+has just started.

 {% include section.html %}